hatembellaaj/SpringSecurityWithMongoDB/README.md

+This version of FE - ANgular is modified to work with new Gateway of microservices architecture

 # Angular 13 Login and Registration with JWT and Web API example

 Build Angular 13 Token based Authentication & Authorization Application with Web Api and JWT (including HttpInterceptor, Router & Form Validation).